 I say this not to incite pity but to teach you to not make the same mistakes.
 It took me years and years to finally get to the place that I was confident but sadly many melancholy children never do get there when not nurtured.
 Please slow down with your kids and listen to each one of them as an individual and as a person with high value.

 I am inspired by my niece (my sister's daughter-in-law).
 She and her husband have seven kids and I am amazed at this family.
 I have witnessed on many occasions the effect of their parenting on these kids.
 I know it can get tiring and wear a parent down, but the consistency and parental unity stays firm and means a lot.
 Putting God first, each other second and the kids third makes for the proper biblical order and it is working.
-You can read her blog about their family life in my links section called overholt8.
 If I hadn't seen the discipline take place before my very eyes I would not have believed it.
 You read about it in books but seldom see it played out so well in real life.

 Read about all the temperament's on my site and you will be able to see a pattern forming.
 The choleric child will try your patience the most.
 (Just so ya know - lol)